-To summarise: the participants in the financial markets are the borrowers (issuers of securities), the lenders (buyers of securities), the financial intermediaries (buyers and issuers of securities) and the broker-dealers, fund managers, exchanges and regulators.
+The participants in the financial markets are issuers of securities, buyers of securities, the financial intermediaries and the broker-dealers, fund managers, exchanges and regulators.
 The term financial market therefore encompasses the participants and their dealings in particular financial claims (debt and shares), groups of claims, and the manner in which their demands and requirements interact to set prices for such claims (interest rates and prices of shares).